Skip to content

 Who is this for?

-• Developers who need to keep, search, and export debug output
+• Developers who keep, search, and export debug output

-• Anyone frustrated by losing Debug Console logs after a session ends
+• Anyone who’s lost Debug Console history when a session ended

 Overview

-• Zero config: install and start debugging, logs are captured automatically.
+• No config: Install, start debugging (F5); logs are captured automatically.
+Works with any debug adapter.

 Features